-- All participants will compete in the first two rounds of the competition.
-Each of the first two rounds will include rooms with four to six competitors.
-The top 16 competitors based on judges' scores from the first two rounds will be put into a Sweet Sixteen round.
+- All participants will compete in the first two opening rounds of the competition.
+Each opening round room will have four to six competitors.
+The top 16 competitors based on judges' scores from the opening rounds will be put into a Sweet Sixteen round.
 The Sweet Sixteen round will have four rooms with four competitors each, with the top competitor in each room moving on to the final round.
-The four finalists will compete in the Final Four round to determine the winner. - The physical arrangements of the Discussion Meet rooms should provide for two tables at the front of the room facing each other and the audience.
+The four finalists will compete in the Final Four round to determine the winner. - The physical arrangements of the Collegiate Discussion Meet rooms should provide for two tables at the front of the room facing each other and the audience.
 Half the participants should be seated at each table with the moderator on the side.
 Name cards identifying competitors should be easily visible.
 Cards should show only the competitor's name, not his or her state.
 Placement of name cards will be determined by a drawing for order 15 minutes prior to the start of the round.
 Competitors not present at the time of the drawing will select from the remaining positions.